nyu-devops/lab-flask-tdd/README.md

 Try and get as close to 100% coverage as you can.

+It's also a good idea to make sure that your Python code follows the PEP8 standard. `flake8` has been included in the `requirements.txt` file so that you can check if your code is compliant like this:

+    $ flake8 --count --max-complexity=10 --statistics model,server

 When you are done, you can exit and shut down the vm with:

     $ exit